Last updated: March 9, 2026

 • Low Leverage (e.g., 1:30): The broker demands a larger percentage as collateral, resulting in higher Used Margin.
 This leaves the account with a lower Free Margin.

-The Margin Level is arguably the most critical number for avoiding a stop-out because it directly incorporates both Free Margin and Used Margin into a ratio.
+The Margin Level is arguably the most critical number for avoiding a stop-out because it directly incorporates your Equity and Used Margin into a single ratio:

 Margin Level = (Equity / Used Margin) × 100